 - Multiple codons can code for the same amino acid.

 Note: Protein-building machinery does not read DNA directly.
 Instead, it reads an intermediate molecule, called messenger RNA, that is copied fron DNA.
-Learn more about this process in The Connection Between DNA, Proteins, and Genes.
+Learn more about this process in Transcribe and Translate a Gene.

 Mutation is a process that makes a permanent change in a DNA sequence.
 Changing a gene's DNA sequence can change the amino acid sequence of the protein it codes for.